Fintech firm Next Insurance raises $250m at $4bn valuation

 According to the company, it has doubled the number of premiums it has written over the last year.

-It also recently acquired two start-ups in Juniper Labs and AP Intego.
-Unlike its competitors, it hasn’t indicated that it has any plans to go public.
+It also recently acquired Juniper Labs and agreed to acquire AP Intego.
+Unlike some of its competitors, it hasn’t indicated that it has any plans to go public.